-We are aware that ABC analysis require high computational efforts and sometimes the user may have to repeat some analysis, thus we develop a cluster version which decreases drastically (more than 10 times) the execution time (Figure S1).
-But, even when the user cannot access to a cluster, we strongly believe that the accuracy of the estimations and the improvements that SCS models yield on the evolutionary analysis justify the computing time.
+We are aware that ABC analysis require high computational efforts and sometimes multiple analysis, thus we develop a cluster version which decreases drastically (more than 10 times) the execution time (Figure S1).
+Still, even when the user cannot access to a cluster, we strongly believe that the accuracy of the estimations and the improvements that SCS models yield on the evolutionary analysis justify the computing time.
 For the illustrative examples we selected some interesting protein families.
 First, we analyzed the monkeypox TNF receptor which is involve in tumorigenesis and viral replication inhibition (Al Rumaih et al. 2020).
 Recent studies found that this receptor is able to maintain its structure despite mutation (Benvenuto et al. 2022) (preprint, maybe herbet), so we expected that a SCS model would be the best-fitting substitution model for the data.
 Indeed, we found that the empirical substitution model HIVw is quite far from the real data (Table 1), supporting the use of SCS models in TNF evolutionary analysis.
 In addition, we explored some interesting therapeutic targets proteins (SARS-CoV endopeptidase C30, SARS-CoV 2'-O-methyltransferase, influenza NS1, HIV-1 GAG and HIV-1 PR).
 Generally, we found that the best-fitting substitution model estimation corresponds with a SCS model.
 The function of all these proteins is to interact with some other proteins or substrate, so it is likely that they have to maintain their structure to properly functionate.
 HIV protease is an extraordinary example of accumulate mutations maintaining its structure (Wu et al. 2003).
 Looking closer at the HIV gag polyprotein, we see that both SCS models fit with the data.
 This should not be considered an estimation failure since we were able to exclude the empirical model that resulted from the ProtTest analysis.
-Fitness and Neutral are similar models with few distinctions (e.g., considering or ignoring the population size (Fitness or Neutral, respectively), so we believe that both models could produce accurate results in evolutionary analysis.
+Fitness and Neutral are similar models with few distinctions (e.g., considering or ignoring the population size, respectively), so we believe that both models could produce accurate results in evolutionary analysis.
 Finally, we analyzed two conserved domains, calcium-binding EGF and the intracellular signalling Toll-Interleukin, widely distributed in different organisms proteins (Yáñez et al. 2012; Bayless & Nishimura 2020).
 Thus, we expect them to have a very conserved protein structure and so their best-fitting substitution model would be a SCS model.
 However, we only found that for the Toll-Interleukin receptor, where the WAG model is very far from the real data.
 Regarding the EFG domain, we obtained that the best-fitting substitution model was the Blosum62 empirical model.
 Notice that the fact that SCS models have overcome empirical models in some evolutionary studies does not mean that a SCS model is always the best-fitting substitution model.
 ProtModel needs a template structure to represent the whole MSA, so alignments with low sequences identity may not be properly represented by the template structure, in which case the SS obtained from simulations under SCS models may be far away from the real data.
 Similarly, although a wide range of different protein structures are available, some MSA or proteins do not present a reasonably good template so, again simulations under SCS models may be far from the real data.

 We conclude that ProtModel is a trustworthy tool to estimate the best-fitting substitution model of protein evolution.
 Although carrying out a ProtModel analysis will require some extra effort comparing with traditional frameworks, we believe that the accurate estimations considering SCS models justify its use.